 Late payments can hamper your cash inflows and endanger your ability to pay your bills on time, letting down your suppliers, employees, or partners.

 Where do late payments come from?
 As with any relationship, there are two parts to the story – here, it’s the business and the customer.
 While you can try to diminish customer-related issues with late payments, it’s your own practices that you have 100% control over.
-Hence, ensuring that you automate recurring invoices is the right thing to start with.
+Hence, ensuring that your automated invoicing is the right thing to start with.

 Increasing payment compliance